mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

   <img src="/images/community/tutorials/vsz-radius-nas-id.png" width="800px">
 </div>

-If none of these worked, login to your Cucumber Wi-Fi dashboard and head over to the splash page in question.
+If none of these worked, login to your CT Wi-Fi dashboard and head over to the splash page in question.

 At the top of the top, it should show your VSZ host.
 If you cannot see this, go back to your location settings and re-save the VSZ settings.
 That should resync the settings.